liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Methods related to Control Panel in PortalUtil have been removed
+### Removed Methods Related to Control Panel in PortalUtil
 - **Date:** 2015-Sep-23
 - **JIRA Ticket:** LPS-58210

 #### What changed?

-The following methods been deleted:
+The following methods have been deleted:

-- getControlPanelCategoriesMap
+- `getControlPanelCategoriesMap`
-- getControlPanelCategory
+- `getControlPanelCategory`
-- getControlPanelPortlets
+- `getControlPanelPortlets`
-- getFirstMyAccountPortlet
+- `getFirstMyAccountPortlet`
-- getFirstSiteAdministrationPortlet
+- `getFirstSiteAdministrationPortlet`
-- getSiteAdministrationCategoriesMap
+- `getSiteAdministrationCategoriesMap`
-- getSiteAdministrationURL
+- `getSiteAdministrationURL`
-- isCompanyControlPanelVisible
+- `isCompanyControlPanelVisible`

 #### Who is affected?

-This affects developers who use any of these methods.
+This affects developers that use any of the methods listed above.

 #### How should I update my code?

-In order to work with the apps displayed in the product menu, developers should use the application-list-api calling the PanelCategoryRegistry and the PanelAppRegistry.
+In order to work with applications displayed in the Product Menu, developers should call the `PanelCategoryRegistry` and `PanelAppRegistry` classes located in the `application-list-api` module.
+These classes allow developers to interact with categories and applications in the Control Panel.

 #### Why was this change made?

-These methods are not used anymore and they won't work properly since they can't call the application-list-api from the context of the portal.
+These methods are no longer used and they will not work properly since they cannot call the `application-list-api` from the portal context.

 ---------------------------------------